What Our Therapists Share

 Rachel E. Olinger, LMFT

-Rachel earned a master’s degree in Marital and Family Therapy in San Diego, California.
-She has extensive experience conducting individual, family, and group therapy with young adults and adults through clinical work at Sharp Mesa Vista Hospital in the Eating Disorder Partial Hospitalization & Intensive Outpatient Program.
-There, she provided treatment for patients with a variety of eating disorder diagnoses and disordered eating patterns, along with mood disorders, anxiety disorders, difficulties with self-esteem, and negative body image.
-Simultaneously, she gained experience at Rady Children’s Hospital with children and families, conducting assessment and research of communication styles, problem-solving skills, and emotional expression.
+Rachel earned her master’s degree in Marital and Family Therapy from the University of San Diego.
+She has experience conducting individual, family, and group therapy with young adults and adults through clinical work at Sharp Mesa Vista Hospital in the Eating Disorder Partial Hospitalization & Intensive Outpatient Program.
+There, she provided treatment for patients with a variety of diagnoses and disordered eating patterns, along with challenges with self-esteem and negative body image.
+Simultaneously, she gained experience at Rady Children’s Hospital with children and families, conducting assessment and research of communication styles, problem-solving skills, and emotional expression skills.
+Rachel has been a panel participant with the Chicago Bar Association regarding parent alienation and high conflict divorce.
+She is a gifted clinician who uses a combination of warmth and directness in facilitating clients’ growth.

 “Each phase of life offers a child and adult an opportunity for new insight, growth, and adventure.
 As exciting as these phases can be, they naturally can bring many challenges and stressors.
 These challenges affect not only individuals, but parents and families as well as they learn to navigate these developmental transitions together.”